Bathalapalli-SaiRangaPavan/Project2-Microservices-Deployment-using-Docker/README.md

 ###### Access Shoes Service
 ![sh](https://user-images.githubusercontent.com/121741348/225594371-b0f49905-d619-47a7-a14e-0ff471759c22.png)

-##### Step 4.4 -  Create a Dockerfile for offers-microservice-spring-boot, build & run as a container
+##### Step 4.4 -  Create a Dockerfile for offers-microservice-spring-boot, build the Dockerfile, and run it as a container
 ```
 cd ..
 ```